irdkwmnsb/webrtc-grabber/README.md

 > **Q:** Is it true that the Turn-relay should be at the edge of the network
 > of participants, and the signaling server is in Live?
 > <br>
-> **A:** There should be access to the turn from the members network, and
+> **A:** There should be access to the turn service from the contestants network, and
 > from the live network.
-Probably, turn may not necessarily be on the
+Theoretically, turn may not necessarily be on the
-> border, it is enough to proxy the necessary ports to the network of participants.
+> border if all the required packets of the WebRTC protocol are properly proxied/redirected.

 > **Q:** How many, what (TCP/UDP) and in what direction (from or to the
-> participants) ports do we need and is it true that in this case we can do
+> contestants) packets with which ports do we need to allow through the firewall and is it true that in this case we can do
 > without installing Turn-relay?
+> Or in other words: how to make it work without the turn service and what
+> changes must be made to the firewall for that to happen?
 > <br>
-> **A:** You can do without a turn-relay if the computers of the
+> **A:** You can see the screens without a turn-relay if the computers of the
+> contestants, the signaling server and the viewer computer are reachable from
-> participants and the live are on the same network.
-Apparently, this will
+> the same network.
+It's easy to see that this doesn't fit the conditions of
-> not work for us, because the networks are different, and proxying will
-> not save. webrtc uses arbitrary udp port.
+> the competition, because of the way the network is usually set up.
+> It's easier to assume that WebRTC uses an arbitrary UDP port when the two peers connect.
 >
-> If we use Turn-relay, we need access from the network of participants to
+> If we use Turn-relay, we need to allow traffic from the participants network to
 > TCP port 3000 (signaling), port 3478 (TCP and UDP) and a certain range of
 > UDP ports (As experiments have shown, one active connection consumes 2
 > ports.
 Probably, 200 ports will be enough with more The numbers can be